 What To Wear Backpacking

 Below are the items I would recommend you wear on your body when hiking or backpacking.
-You will obviously need to tailor this list to suit the type of trip, weather conditions, etc. For example, in colder weather, you may wear your fleece or a wind jacket (featured in the section above).
+You will obviously need to tailor this list to suit the type of trip, weather conditions, etc. For example, in colder weather, you may wear your fleece or a wind jacket versus lighter layers in warmer, dryer weather.

 Not Testing Out Your Gear Beforehand